-Classes are for a maximum of four and we need a minimum of two people booked before a class goes ahead.
+Classes in Granton are for a maximum of four and we need a minimum of two people booked before a class goes ahead.
 This small class size makes it easy to ask questions or go over something again.
 We start by reviewing what we are going to make, snack whenever the opportunity arises then break for a late lunch based on something we have baked.
 If you have special dietary needs then it may be wise to bring something for lunch; text or call to clarify.
 Contact me for details on baking classes for groups of six to ten.

 Aprons are provided and paper carrier bags are available to take your breads home.

 All classes start at 10.00 and finish at 16.00 which gives us time to make four breads or occasionally five.
 If you are likely to be late please let me know (text or call 07840258550).
 We may start without you but someone will make an extra batch which you can take over when you arrive.